 Typically, when a driver hits a cyclist on the road, the driver was negligent.

 To prove a driver was negligent, you must establish:

 - The driver owed you a duty of care while on the road,

 - You suffered damages.

 If the driver’s negligence results in a traffic ticket or criminal offense, negligence per se comes into effect.
 Under the theory of negligence per se, the driver’s ticket or offense automatically proves the driver was negligent without the plaintiff needing to satisfy the elements of negligence.

 A negligent driver will be financially responsible for your injuries.
-A personal injury attorney can help you seek the compensation you deserve after suffering a bike injury.
+A personal injury attorney can help you file a bicycle injury lawsuit in California so you can get the compensation you deserve.